 The main reason why I decided to try CBD oil, personally, was because I started experiencing psychogenic seizures.
 I heard that people experiencing both epileptic and non-epileptic seizures were increasingly turning to this product to help calm down their symptoms.
 And, since another common motivator for taking CBD oil is that helps with anxiety – which was found to be the trigger for my seizures – I figured that taking CBD could fight my problem on two fronts.

 My first try of CBD oil

-I started out with one of the lower-strength products on the market (this one here, if you’re interested – not sponsored!) – thinking perhaps foolishly that taking it would have an immediate light-headed effect, so I should start low and then think about gradually build up.
-For hemp oil products like this one, you are advised to take a few drops under your tongue, and then let it sit there for a minute or so before swallowing so that some of the CBD compound can be absorbed directly into your bloodstream and skip out the digestive route.
+I started out with one of the lower-strength products on the market- thinking perhaps foolishly that taking it would have an immediate light-headed effect, so I should start low and then think about gradually build up.
+For hemp oil products like this one, you are advised to take a few drops under your tongue, and then let it sit there for a minute or so before swallowing so that some of the CBD compounds can be absorbed directly into your bloodstream and skip out the digestive route.